srabin1/NLP_LLM/README.md

-# NLP_LLM – Natural Language Processing & Deep Learning Notebooks

-# NLP Learning Roadmap – From Basics to Deep Learning
+# NLP and LLM Learning Roadmap – From Basics to Deep Learning

 A **step-by-step journey** through Natural Language Processing, implemented in **Google Colaboratory**.